Errol Hassell Elementary School

 Parent/Teacher Organization (PTO)

 The Parent Teacher Organization is an all volunteer, non-profit organization.
 The PTO is not affiliated with the national PTA so there are no membership fees and all fundraising is dedicated to Errol Hassell.
 The PTO works to provide enriched learning experiences for our students.
-The PTO plans and formulates activities such as Family Science Night and service events including health screening.
-The PTO holds fund raising events to support these activities and to purchase items that benefit students.
+The PTO plans and formulates activities such as STEAM Night and service events including health screening.
+The PTO holds fund raising events to support these activities and to purchase items that benefit students, such as music and PE equipment as well as learning materials for classrooms.
 Parents are encouraged to attend the monthly PTO meetings.
 Check our school website calendar for meeting times.

 Every time you come into the school, you must check in at the main office and get a visitor's sticker or volunteer badge.